aldo-moreno-leon/portscanner-script/README.md

 # portscanner-script

-Masscan finds the open ports.
-Then, Nmap checks the service, the version and what you want by modifying the Nmap line.
+Masscan find the open ports.
+Then, Nmap check the service, the version and what you want by modifying the Nmap line.